-3.3 Risk of talking and listening
+5.3 Risk of talking and listening

-Based on a review by Stelling and Hagenzieker (2012), Table 7 presents changes in crash risk (odds-ratio) when distracted by talking or listening while driving as estimated in epidemiological crash research and naturalistic driving studies.
+Based on a review by Stelling and Hagenzieker (2012), Table 8 presents changes in crash risk (odds-ratio) when distracted by talking or listening while driving as estimated in epidemiological crash research and naturalistic driving studies.
+Table 9 presents crash risk data from the interaction with mobile phones and traffic/ road environment.
 An odds-ratio higher than 1 signifies a distractive activity associated with greater risk than 'normal' driving, whereas, an odds-ratio lower than 1 indicates a lower risk.
 Odds-ratios that are significantly different from 1 are printed in bold.